weaveworks/weave/site/using-weave/security-untrusted-networks.md

     < /dev/urandom tr -dc A-Za-z0-9 | head -c9 ; echo

-The same password must be specified for all Weave peers, by default both control and data plane traffic will then use authenticated encryption.
+The same password must be specified for all Weave Net peers, by default both control and data plane traffic will then use authenticated encryption.

 Fast datapath does not support encryption.
 If you supply a password at `weave launch` the router falls back to a slower